Water Not Coming Out of Shower Head Properly (Causes and Fixes)

 Clogged Shower Head

-Over time, mineral deposits build up in your shower head, causing it to clog.
+Over time, mineral build-up in your shower head can cause it to block water flow.

 To fix this problem, clean your shower head.
-You can do this with or without vinegar.
+You can do this with white vinegar or you can follow my tutorial to clean your showerhead without vinegar.

 Old Shower Head